 Key Features:

-• Ambient Clinical Intelligence.
-Next-generation AI that can listen to patient encounters and automatically generate clinical notes.
+- Ambient Clinical Intelligence.
+Next-generation AI medical scribe functionality that can listen to patient encounters and automatically generate structured clinical notes without manual dictation.

-Pros: Highly accurate, robust integration with major EHR systems, user profiles roam across devices.
-Cons: Requires a stable internet connection, subscription cost can be high for smaller practices.
+Pros: Highly accurate, robust integration with major EHR systems, user profiles roam across devices, HIPAA-compliant dictation architecture with GDPR-compatible deployment options.
+Cons: Requires a stable internet connection for full functionality.
+Subscription cost can be high for smaller practices.

 Philips SpeechLive

-• Workflow Flexibility.
-Supports both back-end speech recognition (server-side) and front-end (real-time on screen).
+- Workflow Flexibility.
+Supports both back-end speech recognition (server-side) and front-end real-time transcription on screen.

-Pros: Excellent hardware integration, flexible deployment options, strong security pedigree.
+Pros: Excellent hardware integration, flexible deployment options, strong security pedigree, trusted by NHS organisations.
 Cons: Can be complex to set up for smaller practices without dedicated IT support.

 Amazon Transcribe Medical

-Amazon Transcribe Medical is an API-driven service that provides speech-to-text capabilities for developers and healthcare providers building custom solutions. amazon_transcribe Key Features:
+Amazon Transcribe Medical is an API-driven service that provides speech to text medical transcription capabilities for developers and healthcare providers building custom solutions.

 Pros: Scalable, cost-effective for high-volume or variable use, integrates well with custom apps.
-Cons: Not a standalone "out of the box" product for end-users; requires technical integration.
+Cons: Not a standalone out-of-the-box product for end-users.
+Requires technical integration expertise.

 Deepgram